zalyoung/gitlab-handbook/content/handbook/security/product-security/architecture/_index.md

 - The weakest link could also be a user.
 Not enforcing strong passwords and MFA could lead to sensitive data exposure, but users can also do harmful actions without being aware of it.
-- OS (system) commands often leads to bypassing most, if not all, the security controls of an applicaton.
+- OS (system) commands often leads to bypassing most, if not all, the security controls of an application.
 It is a common vector for [RCEs](https://en.wikipedia.org/wiki/Arbitrary_code_execution) and should be avoided as much as possible.

 #### Links